 This method of medical expense payments has numerous advantages over ACA health insurance for many people: first, participation is entirely voluntary; second, overhead associated with the insurance industry is almost entirely bypassed, with payments directly to a provider; third, health sharing offers more flexible arrangements, at a far lower cost, than insurance.
 This is truly the wave of the future for expense payments for a large number of Americans.

 Faith-based communities have long used health care sharing as a means of paying medical expenses among their members, albeit while using old, paper-based means of communication and sharing.
 Following passage of the Affordable Care Act in 2010, interest in health care sharing exploded to an entirely different level, largely as a cost-savings measure.
 Further, the new “API Economy”, as described by Forbes Magazine in 2017, comparatively benefits, by a large measure, the health care sharing payment model.
 Through the API payment economy, it is now far more efficient to arrange sharing-based payments than insurance-based payments, resulting in lower medical expenses and faster provider payments.
-The clear leader in the health care sharing API economy is Sharable, LLC.

 For the reasons of cost savings and technology efficiency, health care sharing is now widely seen as a better alternative for many people, irrespective of religious affiliation, to the high cost of health insurance as it presently exists.